 BIOL 1260 – Introduction to Cell Biology

 Includes structure and organization of human organ systems emphasizing skeletal, muscular, digestive, circulatory, respiratory, nervous, and urogenital systems.
-Lab included.
+Lab included with cadaver demonstrations.
 It is recommened that the student complete one year of high school laboratory science.

 BIOL 1270 – Introduction to Zoology

-Includes cell systems, cell cycles, cell function, energy relationships and metabolic systems, biological control systems, protein synthesis, genetics.
+Includes cell systems, cell cycles, cell function, energy production and metabolic systems, biological control systems, protein synthesis, and genetics.
 Lab included.
-It is recommened that the student complete one year of high school laboratory science.
+It is recommended that the student complete one year of high school laboratory science.

 BIOL 1280 – Introduction to Botany